-The seven other Councilors immediately turned their helmeted gazes towards the inexpressive Cognitor.
+The seven other Councilors immediately turned their helmeted gazes toward the inexpressive Cognitor.
 Bellum set both of his gloved hands upon his podium, palpably intrigued by the Advocate's suggestion.
 "That will work nicely.
 Visitor, should you resolve this conundrum, you shall be free to explore the Free Cities at your leisure."

 "You honor me with your generosity, Cognitor," Mallon asked, with feigned feebleness in his tone.
 "What is the nature of the matter?"

-"The Free Cities mine and gather resources from the inhospitable surface, by means of artificial servitors," the Advocate explained.
+"The Free Cities mine and gather resources from the inhospitable surface by means of artificial servitors," the Advocate explained.
 "They are typically controlled remotely by a Mindguard telepath, but those operating Tekron's largest mine have ceased to respond."